for

 Blowby Recorder

-Blowby Logger's main features include:
+Blowby Recorder's main features include:

-Blowby Data Logger Program
+Blowby Recorder Program

-an example of an Export File of Blowby Data
+for an example of an Export File of Blowby Data

-Newest Features In late 2013 we added a feature to the logger to record RPM data with the blowby data.
+Newest Features In late 2013 we added a feature to the Recorder to record RPM data with the blowby data.
 Now you can see the RPM where a particular blowby reading was obtained.
 See screen below.
 The black line on the graph is the RPM data, which is also included in the data list to the right of the blowby CFM readings.

-2013 Blowby Data Logger Program with RPM Data
+2013 Blowby Recorder Program with RPM Data

 Recording 116 seconds of data on 3 Consecutive DTS Dyno Runs (one large segment) on 331 cid Ford